zachlatta/meta/applications/google_rise_2016.md

 etc. For example, 25% boys, 75% girls._

 - 32% women (compare with 20% female AP CS test takers)
-- 37% minorities in tech (compare with 13% African American/Hispanic AP CS test
-  takers in USA)
+- 37% black/Hispanic (compare with 13% black/Hispanic AP CS test takers in USA)

 **What were the organization's major achievements in the past year?**